 As it turns out, coffee is bittersweet.
 The largest reason why not everyone enjoys coffee is because they turn away at the slightest taste of bitterness.
-At the start of high school, I neglected everything that had to do with science, and focused on what I thought was my passion in economics.
+At the start of high school, I neglected everything that had to do with science, and focused on what I thought was my passion; economics.
 But after one taste of the bitterness in coffee, the natural sweetness gives way and comes out.
-I gave myself a chance to try something new in that cafe, and it ended up paying off and leading me to discover my true passion in food.
+I gave myself a chance to try something new in that cafe, and at the end it paid off and led me to discover my true passion in food.
 To reach a sweet ending, there always needs to be a bitter start, which then makes for a bittersweet journey.

 Please tell us why you want to attend UMass Amherst? (max.
 100 words)

 The Food Science Department at UMass Amherst provides many research opportunities that will help further my post-graduation career through its unique combination of teaching and research facilities available for undergraduates.
-Particularly on Food Science concentrations, I am elated that both my interests in Nutrition as well as Food Technology are represented as streams, allowing me to opt into a more streamlined study course.
-Naturally, I am also excited to join in research opportunities, especially on food safety at the Clydesdale Center, as well as collaborations with third-party agencies and firms.
+I am especially elated since I can do a concentration in Food Science and Technology which encompasses both my interests in Nutrition and Food Technology.
+This allows me to streamline my path towards my goal of ________.
+I am also excited in the research opportunities, especially on food safety at the Clydesdale Center, as well as collaborations with third-party agencies and firms.

 Please tell us why you chose the Majors you did? (max.
 100 words)

-I would love to continue my studies in a field where I am able to express my creativity through experimenting on food.
-In an age where health is of utmost importance and in highest demand, I want to implement the knowledge I learn through Food Science into creating healthy and tasty consumables.
-I can affect the wellbeing of those around me in a more positive way by improving their lifestyles through improving the nutritional value and sensory value of foods consumed.
-I also want to be able to improve my own lifestyle and develop a healthier way of living.
+I would love to continue my studies in a field where I am able to express my creativity through experimentation with food.
+This is an age where people are more mindful of what they put into their bodies which increases the demand for healthier foods.
+I want to use the knowledge through Food Science to creating healthy, nutritious and tasty consumables.
+This would allow me to bring about a positive impact on the wellbeing of those around me by improving their food choices.
+This would also allow me to develop better eating habits for myself as well.